 2. Studies have shown that gonorrhea screening and treatment can significantly reduce the risk of lower genital tract infection, as well as pelvic inflammatory disease (PID).

-4. According to recent statistics provided by the U.S. Centers for Disease Control and Prevention, rates of the disease decreased nearly 74 percent annually from 1975 to 1997, Rates of the infection began to plateau for several years and then decreased further in 2009.
-The rate slightly increased again in 2010 and 2011, with 321,849 cases reported in the United States in 2011.
-Currently, over 700,000 estimated new infections with N. gonorrhoeae occur each year in the United States.
+4. According to recent statistics provided by the U.S. Centers for Disease Control and Prevention (CDC), gonorrhea rates decreased nearly 74 percent from 1975 to 1997.
+Rates of the infection then began to plateau for several years.
+However, in 2005, rates started to increase slightly again.
+In 2016, there were 468,514 new gonorrhea cases reported to the CDC.
+Gonorrhea is grossly underreported.
+CDC estimates that closer to 700,000 new gonorrhea infections occur each year in the United States.

-5. Research has shown that females infected with gonorrhea are more at risk for acquiring HIV than females not exposed.
+5. Research has shown that women infected with gonorrhea are more at risk for acquiring HIV than uninfected women.

-6. Females with untreated gonorrhea are at increased risk for PID.
-Some females with PID become infertile and others may experience chronic pelvic pain or life-threatening ectopic pregnancy.
+6. Untreated gonorrhea infection increases a woman's risk of developing PID.
+About 20 percent of women with PID become infertile and others may experience chronic pelvic pain or life-threatening ectopic pregnancy.

-7. Gonorrhea and chlamydia cause at least two-thirds of the cases of PID.
+7. Gonorrhea and chlamydia cause nearly 50 percent of PID cases.